 vtVAX and vtAlpha are cost-effective replacements for almost any VAX or Alpha system.
 They run on modern PCs, thereby saving money on maintenance, power, cooling, etc.

-vtVAX now supports Bare Metal as well as Windows installations. vtVAX and vtAlpha instances can run on the same Bare Metal host platform simultaneously, providing increased cost-effictiveness.
+vtVAX is now available on Bare Metal as well as Windows. vtVAX and vtAlpha instances can run on the same Bare Metal host platform simultaneously, providing increased cost-effictiveness.

-Recent releases provide full TruCluster support, including Fibre Channel based storage; enhanced support for legacy storage adapters; email alerts for serious system administration issues; and various management interface and vtMonitor improvements.
+Other recent enhancements include: full TruCluster support, including Fibre Channel based storage; enhanced support for legacy storage adapters; email alerts for serious system administration issues; and various management interface and vtMonitor improvements.